Skip to main content

 Notes

 • The agent UI is reachable only while the driver pod is running.
-When the SparkContext shuts down at job end, the Spark UI (and the agent) goes with it.
-For longer interactive sessions, run a bigger workload (SCALE_FACTOR=10 or higher) so queries stay in flight.
+When SparkContext shuts down at job end, the Spark UI (and the agent) go with it — unless you've enabled await-termination above.